-2. ARTICLE XIII: PHYSICIAN RESPONSIBILITIES RELATED TO THE SUPERVISION OF PHYSICIAN ASSISTANTS AND ADVANCED PRACTICE NURSE CLINICIANS
+ARTICLE XIV: PHYSICIAN RESPONSIBILITIES RELATED TO THE SUPERVISION OF PHYSICIAN ASSISTANTS AND ADVANCED PRACTICE NURSE CLINICIANS

-- 1. Physician's Assistants are each assigned a primary supervising physician as stipulated In Connecticut General Statute 20-12a-g and the Hospital's OP&P 3.3.2.
+- 1. Physician's Assistants are each assigned a primary supervising physician as stipulated in Connecticut General Statute 20-12a-g and the Hospital's OP&P 3.3.2.
 Each physician assistant is supervised by a designated physician, in compliance with applicable State regulations and CVH policy.
 They function at all times under the supervision of a physician and in accordance with written protocols. - 2.
-Each APRN is assigned and works with a supervising physician, in compliance with applicable State regulations and CVH policy.
-(See Nursing OP&P 4.6)
+Each APRN is assigned and works with a collaborating physician, in compliance with Connecticut General Statutes Section 20-94a and CVH Policy. - 3.
+The Physician Assistant requires co-signatures on Schedule II and Schedule III medications within 24 hours of prescribing.

-ARTICLE XIV: PROFESSIONAL DEVELOPMENT
+ARTICLE XV: PROFESSIONAL DEVELOPMENT

 - 1. There shall be a working medical library and journal file. - 2.
-All members of the Active Medical Staff shall be encouraged to continue their professional development through in-house training opportunities, recognition and pay incentive for passing specialty boards, and an opportunity to receive additional training in areas found deficient through peer review mechanisms.
+All members of the Active Medical Staff shall be encouraged to continue their professional development through in-house training opportunities, recognition and pay incentive or passing specialty boards, and an opportunity to receive additional training in areas found deficient through peer review mechanisms.
 Additionally, all members are encouraged to attend courses and conferences related to clinical or administrative work.
 It is expected that each Medical Staff member earn one hundred (100) continuing education credits per two-year period, at least forty (40) credits being category one credits.
 It is understood that resident physicians performing night & weekend duty shall satisfy this requirement by means of their documented continued participation in an ACGME approved residency training program.
 The Continuing Medical Education Committee shall arrange for appropriate educational opportunities to be held at the Hospital.

-3. All members of the Medical Staff except consultants are expected to maintain current certification in Cardiopulmonary Resuscitation (CPR), and must be CPR certified prior to performing direct patient care.
-The CVH CPR course is the American Red Cross Adult CPR including "Standard First Aid with AED."
-Only Advanced Cardiac Life Support (ACLS) can be substituted for the CVH mandated CPR course.
-Successful completion of the CVH CPR course satisfies the Medical Staff requirement for a one-year period.
-ACLS satisfies the requirement for two years.
+- 3. All members of the Medical Staff except consultants are expected to maintain current certification in Cardiopulmonary Resuscitation (CPR), and must be CPR certified prior to performing direct patient care.
+The CVH CPR course is the American Red Cross Adult completion of the CVH CPR course satisfies the Medical Staff requirement for a one-year period.
+Advanced Cardiac Life Support (ACLS) satisfies the requirement for two years. - 4.
+All members of the medical Staff endorse the concept of "best practice" and support the development and implementation of selected "practice guidelines" at both the facility and agency level.

-ARTICLE XV: IMMUNITY FROM LIABILITY
+ARTICLE XVI: IMMUNITY FROM LIABILITY